MCPI-Revival/PocketMine-MP/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

-__PocketMine-MP is a Server for Minecraft Pocket Edition__.
+PocketMine-MP is a Server for Minecraft Pocket Edition.
 It has a Plugin API that enables a developer to extend it and add new features, or change default ones.

-The entire server is done in PHP, and has been tested, profiled and optimized to run smoothly.
+The entire server is written in PHP, and has been tested, profiled and optimized to run smoothly.

+This is a fork of the [v1.2.2 Alpha](https://github.com/PocketMine-MP/PocketMine-MP/releases/Alpha_1.2.2) release, the only compatible with all the game modes of Minecraft Pi, to enchance and extend the compatibility with MCPI and its mods.
+It has build script changes allowing it to be run on modern OSes.

+For installation and useage instructions, see https://mcpi.tk/howto/creating-servers.html and scroll down to the `PocketMine-MP` secton.

 ### [Homepage](http://www.pocketmine.net/)